District-Scale Silver-Gold in Mexico

 At the district scale, Las Coloradas sits in a classic brownfields setting just 40 km from GoGold’s Parral operations — within easy trucking distance of infrastructure, power, water, and a skilled mining workforce anchored by the city of Parral.

-GoGold’s nearby processing facility, built to handle gold, silver, lead, and zinc, will require ongoing ore feed for years to come… an attractive strategic upside for KNG as exploration advances.
+GoGold’s nearby processing facility, built to handle gold, silver, lead, and zinc, will require ongoing ore feed for years to come… an attractive strategic upside for KNG as exploration and drilling advance.

 What’s more, this is a mining address long recognized by majors, yet one that had never been unified, modeled, or drilled as a single system until the Kingsmen team arrived.